-As the cliche quote suggests – “To Take the road less traveled” I did exactly that to jazz around in the serene beach side in the outskirts of Mumbai.
+As the cliche quote suggests – “To Take the road less travelled” I did exactly that to jazz around in the serene beachside in the outskirts of Mumbai.
 This time I expanded my beach expedition and took a step further to explore a virgin beach which is unmentioned on the web!
 This took me to the Rangaon Beach, located in Vasai.

 By the time, I reached the beach side I could have already sensed-in the cool salty breezes!
 As we neared towards the seaside, all I could spot were mangroves, backwaters, fishing boats, windy coconut trees and finally we could have a clear view of the Rangaon beach.

-The timing just is exactly appropriate, it was time for the Sun to bid adieu to its tracing colorful sky.
+The timing just is exactly appropriate, it was time for the Sun to bid adieu to its tracing colourful sky.
 As the water swashes felt more intense, the breeze shaped to be milder.

 Lying far off from the sights of the tourists, this beach lies clean with pristine waters, few villagers enjoying the gushing tides, kids attempting their chances in making sand castles, fishing boats oaring to the water currents, and the waves wiping the traced footprints on the glistening sand!